Science Story Time Book Collection

 A claymation movie of the story: www.youtube.com

 The little red hen finds none of her lazy friends willing to help her plant, harvest, or grind wheat into flour, but all are eager to eat the bread she makes from it.
-Good for discussions about harvests.
+Good for discussions about growing seasons and about sharing.

 Mr. and Mrs. Mallard proudly return to their home in the Boston Public Garden with their eight offspring.
 A classic with a good narrative, lovely illustrations and happy ending.